-A chronic cough is annoying and can disrupt your sleep and daily activities.
+A chronic cough can be annoying and disruptive to your sleep and daily activities.
 Read on to learn more about the common causes of a chronic cough.

-A chronic cough is one that lasts longer than 8 weeks in adults and longer than 4 weeks in children.
-A chronic cough is not a disease in itself, but rather, a symptom of another ongoing disorder.
+A chronic cough lasts longer than eight weeks in adults and longer than four weeks in children.
+A chronic cough is not a disease but rather a symptom of another ongoing disorder.

 Common Causes of a Chronic Cough:

 - Laryngopharyngeal Reflux (LPR) or Gastroesophageal Reflux Disease (GERD)

 - Allergic Rhinitis / Sinusitis

 - Pneumonia / Bronchitis

 Laryngopharyngeal Reflux (LPR) and Gastroesophageal Reflux Disease (GERD) refer to the backward flow of stomach acid and other stomach contents into the esophagus, larynx, and pharynx.

 If acid moves into the throat, this can result in chronic irritation or spasm of the airways, which can cause shortness of breath and coughing.
 However, in many individuals, no sensation of heartburn is felt, and their only symptom may be coughing.

 Allergies, sinus problems, and postnasal drip can cause chronic cough, making the source of the issue difficult to pinpoint.